-Important note: ALL Students must complete fifteen hours of community service a year and portfolio requirements in order to earn a quarter credit.
+Important note: ALL Students must complete assignments related to the four major themes of guidance, fifteen hours of community service a year, and portfolio requirements in order to earn a quarter credit in guidance.
 Seniors also need to complete fifteen hours of community service during their senior year in order to receive a diploma.